weeb-edu/katacoda-demos/README.md

 # katacoda-demos

-First katacoda demo for Tetrate's Cloud Map tool
+Giving a whirl to creating a draft of a demo for Tetrate's Cloud Map tool

 https://github.com/tetratelabs/istio-cloud-map